ControlAudio: Tackling Text-Guided, Timing-Indicated and Intelligible Audio Generation via Progressive Diffusion Modeling: Related Work

 \subsection{Controllable TTA Generation}

-Recent works have aimed to add temporal control to TTA models, primarily through two strategies.
-Training-based methods, such as MC-Diffusion~\cite{guo2024audio} and PicoAudio~\cite{xie2024picoaudio}, condition on predefined event classes, limiting their expressiveness for open-domain prompts.
-While AudioComposer~\cite{wang2025audiocomposer} uses natural language, it struggles with ambiguity in complex event descriptions.
-Conversely, training-free approaches like TG-Diff~\cite{du2024controllable} and FreeAudio~\cite{jiang2025freeaudio} enforce alignment during inference, but often incur high computational costs and fail in dense scenarios.
-A parallel challenge is the generation of intelligible speech.
-Most existing TTA models render speech as vague vocalizations.
-While models like VoiceLDM~\cite{lee2024voiceldm} and VoiceDiT~\cite{jung2025voicedit} can synthesize high-quality speech in context, they operate as specialized TTS systems and lack control over general audio events.
-Furthermore, prior work, including specialized models for controllable dialogue like CoVoMix2~\cite{zhang2025covomix2}, has largely focused on single-speaker or speech-only scenarios.
-This work is the first to address these dual challenges, proposing a unified framework for the timing-controlled, joint generation of both general audio events and intelligible multi-speaker dialogue.
+Recent works have explored temporal control in TTA generation through two main paradigms.
+Training-based methods, such as MC-Diffusion~\cite{guo2024audio}, PicoAudio~\cite{xie2024picoaudio} and Audio ControlNet~\cite{zhu2026audio}, rely on predefined event classes, which limits their flexibility for open-domain prompts.
+More recent approaches, including AudioComposer~\cite{wang2025audiocomposer}, PicoAudio2~\cite{zheng2025picoaudio2} and DegDiT~\cite{liu2026degdit}, adopt natural language as the control interface, but often face ambiguity when describing complex multi-event scenarios.
+Alternatively, training-free methods such as TG-Diff~\cite{du2024controllable} and FreeAudio~\cite{jiang2025freeaudio} enforce temporal alignment during inference, but typically incur high computational overhead and struggle in dense event settings.
+In parallel, generating intelligible speech remains a fundamental challenge.
+Most TTA models produce speech as indistinct vocalizations.
+While models like VoiceLDM~\cite{lee2024voiceldm}, VoiceDiT~\cite{jung2025voicedit} and UmbraTTS~\cite{glazer2025umbratts} achieve high-quality speech synthesis, they are designed as specialized TTS systems and lack unified control over general audio events.
+Moreover, prior work on controllable dialogue, such as CoVoMix2~\cite{zhang2025covomix2}, primarily focuses on speech-only scenarios.
+To address these limitations, we propose a unified framework for timing-controlled generation of general audio events and intelligible multi-speaker dialogue.